davestearns/tutorials/src/crypto.md

 One way to do this is to use asymmetric encryption to encrypt and share a symmetric key--that is, the message we encrypt/decrypt is actually just a symmetric key to use for subsequent messages.
 Symmetric keys are typically quite small, so the length limitations of asymmetric encryption are not an issue.

-But it turns out that asymmetric keys also have a nifty mathematical property that allows Alice and Bob to derive the same shared secret (i.e., a password) without ever needing to send it in encrypted form across the public network.
+But it turns out that asymmetric keys also have a nifty mathematical property that allows Alice and Bob to derive the same shared secret (i.e., a password for deriving a symmetric key) without ever needing to send it in encrypted form across the public network.
 The algorithm is called Diffie-Hellman Key Exchange, and this video provides a fantastic visual explanation:

 [![link to YouTube video describing Diffie-Hellman Key Exchange](https://img.youtube.com/vi/YEBfamv-_do/0.jpg)](https://youtu.be/YEBfamv-_do?si=0oXncq05o_nL2wDG)